Skip to content

 Tenancy

-Access to Condenser is organized according to tenancies.
+Access to Condenser is organised according to tenancies.
 Users in a tenancy are provided with access to a Kubernetes cluster.
 Users can deploy virtual machines and related resources with Harvester.
 Rancher is used to provide access to the cluster.

 Sensitive data